-Best Practices for RTO Disaster Recovery Planning
+Prepare for the Worst with RTO Disaster Recovery Planning

-In essence, the BCP needs to answer the following questions:
+The primary goal of a BCP is to answer the following questions:

 - Which disaster scenarios put your business at risk?